 EASE: At this time of year, the easier the better

 Disclosure: Some of the links below are affiliate links.
 We may earn a small commission if you use these links to make a purchase.
 Thank you!
 Please read our full disclosure for more information.

 What is an advent calendar?

 Advents calendars count down the days until Christmas.
-They were first used by German Lutherans in the 19th century.
-An advent calendar always starts on 1 December and has 24 or 25, depending on when Christmas is celebrated.
+Traditionally, each day reveals a bible verse and a picture.
+They always start on 1 December and have 24 or 25 days/gifts, depending on when Christmas is celebrated (Germans celebrate Christmas Eve).

 - We love the Schleich dinosaurs and know this one would be good.

 - This Advent calendar has 12 dinosaurs and 12 dinosaur fossils.

 Get our free printable DINOSAUR COLOURING BOOKS TO USE AS STOCKING STUFFERS